 A very diverse group of artists have been influenced by David Bowie and covered his songs over the years.
-Here are our top ten favorites.
+Here are our top ten favorite covers of David Bowie songs.

 10 (TIE) “Golden Years” by Marilyn Manson